-We practice by a Multimodal Approach and utilize many of the following therapies together based patient needs and response.
+We practice Traditional & Alternative medicine, we utilize many of the following therapies together based patient needs and response.

 This ancient therapy is still used today!
 And is effective for humans and animals in the treatment of a variety of disorders and supporting the body to rebalance and heal.
 Acupuncture uses small, thin, flexible needles inserted at particular points to stimulate the body to release neurotransmitters and hormones into the bloodstream.
 These biochemical and energetic responses assist the body in general healing, pain relief and normalizing organ function. https://acuvetdoc.com/videos-of-services

 Veterinarian hands on only!
 We do not have non veterinarians handling any of our rehabilitation patients.
 We devise patient dependent clinical intervention plans to help patients recover from illness and/or injury, and to help patients to live life to the fullest with minimal pain and discomfort.
 We utilize various modalities from acupuncture, laser therapy, showcase, triggeland exercises, thermotherapy, cryotherapy, Pulsed electromagnetic field therapy , Electrotherapy.
 Coming Soon!

 Imagine having a wart or skin tag removed ' while you wait'...no anesthesia, no bloodwork and no hospitalization!
 Have you heard of cryosurgery?
 This somewhat strange word, perhaps better termed cryotherapy – since no actual cutting anes takes place, means the application of extreme cold to destroy abnormal or diseased tissue.
 Many conditions can be treated with pet cryosurgery.
 Watch a cryosurgery video: https://acuvetdoc.com/videos-of-services